newjersey/innovation.nj.gov/content/_playbooks/planning-campaign.md

 This process is very straightforward.
 During Discovery you did the hard work of aligning on your marketing goals, and the metrics you will use to evaluate your success in achieving them.
 The metrics you defined support your campaign’s marketing goals and will be the north star of your campaign’s tracking and reporting development, informing:

-- **Campaign “actions” that need to be tracked.** Based on your campaign’s marketing goals, what are the actions you are asking your audience to take?
+- **Campaign "actions" that need to be tracked.** Based on your campaign’s marketing goals, what are the actions you are asking your audience to take?
 Is it to visit a website, register for a program, call a phone number?
-Whatever the action that you are asking your audience to take, and that has been identified as a “metric for success,” will need to be tracked and tied back to your campaign’s activity.
+Whatever the action that you are asking your audience to take, and that has been identified as a "metric for success," will need to be tracked and tied back to your campaign’s activity.

   There are many website analytics platforms that can be used to track digital activity, and they don’t have to cost a lot of money.
 The OOI uses GA4 for our campaigns as it is relatively easy to use and the free version supports basic analytics needs.